emin63/oxtie/README.md

 In the above, we use the `only_hdr=True` option to `backend.load` to first load only the header.
 This is generally a much cheaper and faster operation than de-serializing and loading the full object.
-Among other things, this header dictionary contains a `'_name'` key with the name of the object we are loading/saving and an `'_facets_` key containing the dictionary provided by `get_facets_dict()`.
+Among other things, this header dictionary contains a `'_facets` key containing the dictionary provided by `get_facets_dict()`.
 As a result, we can look at the header to see the timezone and do things like: